zjnyly/LoopLynx/README.md

 We provide xclbin files for evaluating per-token latency of GPT-2(345M).
 The target platfrom is Alveo U50lv.

 # Note
 We have extended this work with larger model support and more fluently hardware pipeline.
-Please refer to https://github.com/zjnyly/TeraFly to view our open sourced project.
+Please refer to https://github.com/zjnyly/TeraFly to see our open sourced project.

 # Cite
 We appreciate for your interest in our work!